Nærum: History

 The estate Nærumgård was founded by Frederik Ludvigh Lemwigh, who was manager of the royal estates Frederiksdal and Dronninggård.
 A later owner, Peter Borre, brought more land under the estate and built a new main building between 177?? and 1781.
 Christian Colbiørnsen, who owned Nærumgård from 1781 to 1806, increased the estate further.
 In 1888 it was converted into an orphanage and the land was sold off to the municipality in 1906.

 Nærum was not disjoined from the parish of Søllerød until 1932.

 Landmarks

 The district has a gymnasium called Nærum Gymnasium built in 2003.

-The multinational corporation engineering company Brüel & Kjær has its headquarters in Nærum.
+The multinational corporation engineering company Brüel & Kjær previously had its headquarters in Nærum.

 Nærumvænge Torv is a shopping centre built between 1951 and 1958 to a design by Palle Suenson.

 Transport

 Nærum railway station is the terminus of Nærumbanen, a single track railway line which connects the suburb with central Lyngby and Jægersborg station.